rwxrob/zet/20210905144055/README.md

 I learned Go after having learned several other languages already.
 So when I did the *Tour of Go* it was annoying, but I got it.
-Eventually, I have up on it as a waste of time and just jumped in to create a project.
+Eventually, I gave up on it as a waste of time and just jumped in to create a project.

 My first Go project was a password management utility for SKILSTAK to